A Guide to the Best Things to Do in Manly

 Our favourite spots for breakfast in Manly

-• The Bower – I love this cafe overlooking Fairy Bower pool, a great spot for people-watching, excellent coffee and if you are there for breakfast, the coconut Bircher is a favourite.
+• The Bower cafe overlooking Fairy Bower pool.
+It’s a great spot for people-watching, excellent coffee and if you are there for breakfast, the coconut Bircher is a favourite.

-• Ruby Lane – Our favourite breakfast spot for healthy options – off the main area but worth the walk.
+• Ruby Lane is our favourite breakfast spot for healthy options.
+It is off the main area but worth the walk.
 A good option when on the way back from the walk to Queenscliff.

 • Rollers Bakehouse – Great place for gathering a breakfast picnic

-• Bella Vista Cafe – Perfect spot for breakfast after a hike around North Head
+• Bella Vista Cafe is the perfect spot for breakfast after a hike around North Head.

 Bella Vista Cafe North Head